NSYNC: 2000–2001: No Strings Attached and groundbreaking success

-2001–2002: Celebrity, hiatus and eventual disbandment
+2001–2007: Celebrity, hiatus, Timberlake's exit and breakup announcement

-The group's third album, Celebrity, released on July 24, 2001, produced three singles: "Pop" (number 19 in the US), "Gone" (number 11) and "Girlfriend" (number 5).
+The group's fourth album, Celebrity, released on July 24, 2001, produced three singles: "Pop" (number 19 in the US), "Gone" (number 11) and "Girlfriend" (number 5).
 The album featured much more creative involvement from the group, who wrote and produced several of their own tracks.

-NSYNC's Celebrity album sold 1,879,955 copies in its first week, making it the second-fastest-selling album in SoundScan history at the time, only behind the group's previous album No Strings Attached.
+Celebrity sold 1,879,955 copies in its first week, making it the second-fastest-selling album in SoundScan history at the time, only behind the group's previous album No Strings Attached.
 Its debut was recognized by the Billboard Music Awards with a special award for "biggest one-week sales for an album in 2001."
 To promote the Celebrity album, the group embarked on a four-month stadium tour entitled the PopOdyssey Tour.
 The tour earned over $90 million, becoming one of the biggest tours of 2001.
 In 2002, the band promoted their album further by embarking on the Celebrity Tour, which earned nearly $30 million.

-Following the tour, the group went on a hiatus to allow for time off and at the suggestion of Timberlake, who was interested in recording a solo album and, according to several sources, had already begun working on the project.
-While the hiatus was initially meant to be temporary, the group never recorded music or toured together again.
+Following the tour, the group went on an indefinite hiatus to allow for time off and at the suggestion of Timberlake, who was interested in recording a solo album.
+While the hiatus was initially meant to be temporary, the group never toured together again.
 "It started as a fun snowball fight that was becoming an avalanche.
 And, also, I was growing out of it.
 I felt like I cared more about the music than some of the other people in the group.
 And I felt like I had other music I wanted to make and that I needed to follow my heart," Timberlake later said of his decision to leave the band.